-For all ceremonies, you are expected to arrive on time and stay for the entire program out of respect for your fellow graduates.
-Doors will open ninety minutes prior to the ceremony start, and all graduating students must be assembled in their designated area at least 30 minutes prior to the start of the procession.
+Graduates are expected to arrive on time and stay for the entire program out of respect for your fellow graduates.
+Doors will open sixty minutes prior to the ceremony start, and all graduating students must be assembled in their designated area at least 30 minutes prior to the start of the procession.

 Graduates will use the Auxiliary Gym entrance to the Event Center.
 This entrance is on the lower level on the right side of the building, there will be signs to direct you to the entrance.
 Important Note: Leave all valuables at home or with a friend or family member.
 There will be no secured room for personal belongings, such as jackets, cameras, purses or book bags, and there is a good chance that after crossing the stage, you will sit in a different seat than the one you sat in before.
 Smoking is not permitted inside the Event Center.

-The procession will begin promptly at 9:30 a.m. for the 10:00 a.m. ceremony and at 3:30 p.m. for the 4:00 ceremony, at which time the candidates will lead the faculty and staff and Platform Party processions into the Event Center.
+The procession will begin promptly 20 minutes before the ceremony, at which time the candidates will lead the faculty and staff and Platform Party processions into the Event Center.
 Commencement staff volunteers will direct students to their seats.

 **Keep in mind that traffic and parking will be very congested and may require you to park a long distance away from the Event Center.
 Please allow time to locate parking and to walk to the Event Center.
-There will also be shuttles running to take you from your parking place to the Event Center and to the overflow viewing area in the Performing Arts and Humanities Building, a map of the shuttle stops can be found here shuttle map. **
+There will also be shuttles running to take you from your parking place to the Event Center, a map of the shuttle stops can be found here shuttle map. **